Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 That's why I recommend that you have at least 3 types of gloves in your hiking gear locker.

-Let's tackle them one at a time, with an overview of hiking gloves by function.
+Let's tackle the best hiking gloves to wear, one at a time, with an overview of hiking gloves by function.

 Cold weather hiking the best hiking gloves to guard against hypothermia.